 7. Direct Communication

-Communication in coaching has different rules than in dialogue, as the roles of the participants are different: the coach has to be free of judgment, overcome her biases, while the coachee has to be entirely herself, and freely express her judgment, assessments, and biases.
+Communication in coaching has different rules than in dialogue, as the roles of the participants are different: the coach has to be free of judgment, and overcome her biases, while the coachee has to be entirely herself, and freely express her judgment, assessments, and biases.

 I have to make a differentiation between being judgmental and exercising judgement: the difference is how strongly you hold on to your opinion (it is my belief, so I am seeing the world through these lenses, or it’s an assessment I make on the spot based on context and actions, so I am judging the environment).

-Judgement free communication is a very strong indicator of a successful coaching relationship, and I personally think that coaching can’t happen if you can’t overcome your bias.
+Judgement-free communication is a very strong indicator of a successful coaching relationship, and I personally think that coaching can’t happen if you can’t overcome your bias.
 If you find yourself not agreeing with the coachee’s choices or actions and feeling strongly about it, you won’t be able to help the coachee to the best of your abilities.

 Not being judgmental means adopting a mindset that implies: